 In order to drive home this type of thinking, many times you just have to educate and teach those around you (who have a different POV and different experiences to draw from) about why you believe in what you believe in—if you have passion, it’s often times that simple to win them over.

-The biggest lesson I learned this year is not to be precious and not to worry about things you can’t control.
+The biggest lesson I learned is not to be precious and not to worry about things you can’t control.
 Sometimes the most success can be found when you open yourself up to new experiences and opportunities- despite what you think may be the result.
 The reality is, you are wrong at least 1/2 the time and you just never know.
 At it’s core, preciousness is just a projection of fear.
 Everything deserves an open mind and a fair shot, and when you grant that, sometimes the most unexpected yet best opportunities surface.

-In my opinion, flexibility is the most underrated quality, if you can learn to accept things as they are, be flexible and go with the flow, you can usually accomplish exactly what you have set out to on your own accord while keep those around you happy—which is key when it comes to a teamwork/office environment (and really anything in life).
+In my opinion, flexibility is the most underrated quality, if you can learn to accept things as they are, be flexible and go with the flow, you can usually accomplish exactly what you have set out to on your own accord while keeping those around you happy—which is key when it comes to a teamwork/office environment (and really anything in life).